Income Limits for Food Stamps

 Gross Income Limits for SNAP

-Gross ncome refers to the total income earned by all members of the household before any deductions.
+Gross income refers to the total income earned by all members of the household before any deductions.
 In most cases, your household must meet both the gross and net income limits to be eligible for SNAP benefits.
 The gross income limits vary depending on the household size.
 Here is an overview of the gross income limits for SNAP:

 Net Income Limits for SNAP